 - cheese (Daiya pepperjack works nice)

 - hot sauce

-- Meanwhile, heat oil in a large skillet over medium heat.
+- Coat the bottom of a large skillet with oil and place over medium heat.

-- Add potatoes and cook until they begin to brown, about ten minutes, stirring frequently.
+- Add potatoes and cook until they begin to brown, about ten minutes, flipping occasionally frequently.

-- Add onion and continue to sautee for about another two minutes, until onion begins to soften, then add garlic and cook until fragrant, about another thirty seconds.
+- Add onion and continue to sauté for about another two minutes, until onion begins to soften, then add garlic and cook until fragrant, about another thirty seconds.

-- Crumble tofu and add to skillet, followed by kale, veggie sausage, nutritional yeast, spices, soy sauce and hot sauce.
+- Break tofu into bite-sized chunks and add to skillet, followed by kale, veggie sausage if using, nutritional yeast, spices, soy sauce and hot sauce.

 - Continue cooking and flipping about another five minutes.